 - In an 8-quart or larger stockpot (see note*), combine 1 gallon water, apple juice, salt, brown sugar, bay leaves, peppercorns, rosemary, allspice, and orange peels.

 - Bring the liquid to a boil, stirring until the sugar and salt dissolve.
-Remove from the heat and let cool to near room temperature.
-(Budget time accordingly—after an hour, my liquid was still warm.)
+Remove from the heat and let cool.
+(Budget time accordinglyโafter an hour, my liquid was still warm.
+Do not add the turkey to warm liquid, as it can raise its temperature into the food safety danger zone.)

 - To brine, remove the neck and giblets from the turkey (discard or save for gravy).
 Line a large bucket, tub, pot, cooler, or other similar vessel large enough to hold the turkey and brine snugly with a brining bag.
 Place your uncooked turkey in the bag.